Table of Contents

 Where to Dine in Mythical Monument Valley

-The hotel has a restaurant serving some delicious Navajo cuisine.
-We arrived early for dinner at the View restaurant.
-They don’t take reservations.
-Because we had a reservation, we got seated immediately.
-Our table was near the wall of windows, giving us an expansive view of the valley.
-The View offers a complete menu of Navajo inspired dishes and classic American cuisine created by Navajo chefs.
+The hotel has a restaurant serving delicious Navajo cuisine.
+When we arrived early for dinner at The View, we didn’t need a reservation.
+However, because we had one, we were seated immediately.
+Our table sat by the wall of windows, offering expansive views of the valley.
+In addition, The View serves a full menu of Navajo-inspired dishes and classic American cuisine, all crafted by Navajo chefs.

-The menu reflects a sophisticated combination of Le Cordon bleu culinary training with the unique heritage of Navajo cooking learned at the wood stoves of their grandmothers.
-The server was very helpful; she gave suggestions to help us determine our selections.
-We settled on starting with a sampler plate of Navajo dishes.
-The sampler included the famous green chili stew, sheep camp mutton stew, red chile pork posole and Navajo Fry Bread.
-The Fry bread is delicious with honey and powdered sugar.
+The menu blends sophisticated Le Cordon Bleu training with the Navajo cooking traditions learned at their grandmothers’ wood stoves.
+Our server was very helpful and offered suggestions to guide our choices.
+We began with a sampler plate of Navajo dishes, including the famous green chili stew, sheep camp mutton stew, red chile pork posole, and Navajo fry bread.
+The fry bread was especially delicious with honey and powdered sugar.

 Delight in Delectable Navajo Cuisine: A Culinary Journey into Native Flavors

-It was nice to experience some Navajo cuisine.
-The “world-famous green chili stew” was very good.
-More like a flavorful soup than a stew, but tasted healthy and delightful.
-The mutton stew was just like Barry’s grandma used to make.
-Although some may consider it bland, for us it tastes like home cooking.
-We loved all of them.
-We shared the Navajo taco, and it was wonderful, just enough food for two.
-The Navajo Taco sampler plate has four mini tacos with miniature Navajo fry bread, topped with fresh vegetables, and mild green chili.
-Remember, Navajo Nation is a dry nation-no alcohol.
-They do not allow beer and wine within the Navajo Nation borders.
+It was wonderful to experience authentic Navajo cuisine.
+The “world-famous” green chili stew was excellent—more like a flavorful soup than a stew, but healthy and delicious.
+The mutton stew reminded us of Barry’s grandmother’s cooking.
+While simple, it’s classic comfort food.
+We enjoyed all the dishes.
+We also shared the Navajo taco, which was perfect for two.
+The sampler plate comes with four mini tacos on small Navajo fry bread, topped with fresh vegetables and mild green chili.
+Keep in mind that the Navajo Nation is a dry nation, so beer and wine are not permitted.
 The service was friendly, courteous, and very efficient.

-The Breakfast buffet is very good.
-We had the buffet at some other places in the national parks and they were expensive and they burned the bacon.
+The breakfast buffet is very good.
+We had the buffet at some other places in the national parks, and were expensive, and they burned the bacon.
 But not here.
 It was excellent food.
 You can start your day with a breakfast buffet that offers a hearty selection of eggs, potatoes, biscuits and gravy, bacon, sausage, pancakes, fruits, muffins, yogurt, cereals, and juice.
-We asked to go back for yogurt for the road and the server gave it to us no problem.
+We asked to go back for yogurt for the road, and the server gave it to us no problem.
 Our experience here was wonderful!!

-I would recommend having a heavy-duty vehicle, preferably 4 wheel drive.
-The road is unimproved, with a washboard in many places, and is dusty in the dry season.
-The cost is $20 for each vehicle.
-Consider taking a guided tour with a Navajo guide to gain deeper insights into the park’s history, culture, and geology.
-Most of the landmarks are only accessible by hiring a guide service.
+I recommend using a heavy-duty vehicle, preferably 4-wheel drive.
+The road is unimproved, often has a washboard surface, and can be very dusty in the dry season.
+The cost is $20 per vehicle.
+Alternatively, consider taking a guided tour with a Navajo guide to gain deeper insights into the park’s history, culture, and geology.
+Many of the landmarks are accessible only with a guide.

 Stop #1: A Photographer’s Paradise Capturing the East and West Mitten Buttes

-The first stop is the East and West Mitten Buttes look like hands, the thumbs are facing each other.
-The East and West Mitten Buttes are among the most recognizable features of Monument Valley.
-Standing tall and proud, they command attention with their imposing formations and sheer size.
-The mittens alone are so much larger—and overwhelmingly majestic—in person than in photographs.
-As we photographed the East and West Mitten Buttes, we were mindful of the delicate balance between enjoying the beauty and preserving the integrity of this remarkable site.
+Our first stop is the East and West Mitten Buttes, which look like hands with their thumbs facing each other.
+These buttes are among the most recognizable features of Monument Valley.
+Standing tall and proud, they immediately command attention with their imposing formations and sheer size.
+Indeed, the mittens are far larger—and far more majestic—in person than they appear in photographs.
+As we photographed the East and West Mitten Buttes, we were careful to balance our enjoyment of their beauty with the need to preserve the integrity of this remarkable site.

-These buttes have flat tops, steep vertical sides and its height above ground is greater than its width.
+These buttes have flat tops, steep vertical sides, and their height above ground is greater than their width.
 The East Mitten stands 6,226 feet, while the West Mitten rises 6,176 feet.
 Capturing these colossal mittens in photographs provides a sense of scale and grandeur.

 Stop #2: Embracing the Splendor of Merrick Butte and Mitchell Mesa: A Visual Feast in Monument Valley